rzeldent/esp32cam-rtsp/README.md

 Next, the firmware has to be build and deployed to the ESP32.
 There are to flavours to do this; using the command line or the graphical interface of Visual Studio Code.
-I recommend to use VIsual Studio Code as it is free to use and offers more insight.

 ### Using the command line